intercom/intercom-android/README.md

 * Our [installation guide](https://developers.intercom.com/docs/android-installation) contains full setup and initialisation instructions.
 * The [configuration guide](https://developers.intercom.com/docs/android-configuration) provides info on how to configure Intercom for Android.
-* Read our guide on Push Notifications for [GCM](https://developers.intercom.com/docs/android-gcm-push-notifications) and [FCM](https://developers.intercom.com/docs/android-fcm-push-notifications).
+* Read our guide on Push Notifications for [FCM](https://developers.intercom.com/installing-intercom/docs/android-fcm-push-notifications).
 * Please contact us on [Intercom](https://www.intercom.com/) with any questions you may have, we're only a message away!

 ## ProGuard